chrisweb/chris.lu/README.md

 # chris.lu

-this series of articles will showcase how to build a blog using next.js 13 rendering framework as well as the react 18 frontend framework and focus on using new features like "next.js app directory", "React Server Components", "React Streaming Components", "React Suspense"
+this series of articles will showcase how to build a blog using [Next.js](https://nextjs.org/) version 13 and up as our rendering framework as well as the [React](https://reactjs.org/) version 18 and up as our frontend framework and focus on using new features like "next.js app directory", "React Server Components", "React Streaming Components", "React Suspense"

-react is in 2022/2023 the most used frontend framework based on ["state of js survey results: frontend frameworks"](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/) next.js is in 2022/2023 the most used rendering framework ["state of js survey results: frontend frameworks"](https://2022.stateofjs.com/en-US/libraries/rendering-frameworks/)
+both [React](https://reactjs.org/) and [Next.js](https://nextjs.org/) are very popular in the javascript community, based on the latest results from the **state of js survey** that got released in january 2023 and is based on a survey they did at the end of november 2022.
+This time almost 40k developers from around the world participated and based on their feedback react is in 2022/2023 the most used frontend framework: ["state of js survey results: frontend frameworks"](https://2022.stateofjs.com/en-US/libraries/front-end-frameworks/) and next.js is the most used rendering framework ["state of js survey results: frontend frameworks"](https://2022.stateofjs.com/en-US/libraries/rendering-frameworks/)

 ## history